ColPlantA is an expert-driven and open access online portal that provides information on Colombian plants and their uses.

-With over 8.5 million items, Kew houses the largest and most diverse botanical and mycological collections in the world in the Victorian Herbarium and Fungarium in West London.
+With over 8.5 million items, Kew’s Herbarium and Fungarium house the largest and most diverse botanical and mycological collections in the world i.
 They represent over 95% of known flowering plant genera and more than 60% of known fungal genera and yet, only 20% of this knowledge is available online.
 POWO is Kew's way of turning 250 years of botanical knowledge into an open and accessible online global resource.

 POWO draws together Kew's extensive data resources including its regional Floras and monographs, alongside images from the digitisation of the collections.
 The portal has been designed to maximise accessibility and enables the dissemination of plant information to its users via a mobile, tablet or desktop computer.